DFMoller/preferences/README.md

 - `compare_devcontainers(name1, name2)` - Compare two devcontainer configurations
 - `list_all_preferences()` - Get organized list of all preferences

+#### Available Prompts

+The MCP server automatically provides context to AI assistants through prompts.
+These are **automatically available** without needing to be explicitly requested:

+- `coding_style_guidelines` - Comprehensive coding style guidelines.

+- `devcontainer_preferences` - Information about available devcontainer templates and when to use them

+- `repository_guide` - General guidance on using this preferences repository

+**Important**: These prompts provide automatic context to AI assistants.
+The coding style guidelines will be applied to all code without needing explicit reminders.

 ## Development

 This repository uses `uv` for Python dependency management.
 The MCP server is implemented with [FastMCP](https://gofastmcp.com/).